PulseBeamDev/docs/getting-started/what-happened.md

 Logs can be viewed from your console browser inspector.

-PulseBeam will work globally within the scope of your `app-id`.
+PulseBeam will work globally within the scope of your project.
 * Peers are not limited to two tabs within the same browser.
 * You can establish a connection between peers on different networks or machines.

 We can't wait to see what you build on PulseBeam!
 [Connect on Discord](/docs/community-and-support/discord/)!